πŸ›‘οΈSafety

 It doesn't mean that its safety setup should be constraining, but rather that it should be hermetic

-For these purposes, the best ones are based on
+For these purposes, the best ones are based on the zero trust security model

 The most common safety issue It might sometimes even be unintentional Common spam actions are about sending numerous useless or unrelated content Its proportion is often correlated with the quality and engagement of its respective community